mylinuxforwork/dotfiles/README.md

 You can find the installation video (Version 2.8.2) on YouTube: <a href="https://youtu.be/n6Yg232bCOU" target="_blank">Install/Update the ML4W Dotfiles</a>

+PLEASE NOTE: In case of issues with the latest Hyprland versio 0.37.1, please update your ML4W Dotfiles installation to the latest version.
+See the troubleshooting section for more information.

 The ML4W Dotfiles are available as

 - main release (Official release): https://gitlab.com/stephan-raabe/dotfiles